Learn How To Make An Accident At Work Claim

 Accident At Work Compensation Examples

 You may be wondering, ‘How much compensation for a work injury could I receive?’
-If your claim for work accident compensation is successful, your settlement could consist of two heads of claim.
+If your claim for work accident compensation is successful, your settlement could consist of two parts.
 These are called general and special damages.

 What Else Can Accident At Work Compensation Payouts Include?

-As mentioned, your accident at work claim may also comprise special damages which allow you to claim back any past or future monetary losses.
+As mentioned, your claim may also comprise special damages which allow you to claim back any past or future monetary losses.
 The losses incurred as a direct result of your injuries might include:

 • Medical bills, such as the cost of any prescriptions or physiotherapy

-• Loss of earnings, including loss of promotion or reduction in pension
+• Loss of earnings, including loss of promotion or reduction in pension, including if you received Statutory Sick Pay (SSP)

 • Care costs, including for yourself or anyone else dependent on you